lettre/lettre/website/src/creating-messages/email.md

 # }
 ```

-When the `build` method is called, the `EmailBuilder` will add the missing headers (like
+When the `build` method is called, the builder will add the missing headers (like
 `Message-ID` or `Date`) and check for missing necessary ones (like `From` or `To`).
 It will
 then generate an `Email` that can be sent.